dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 * An import path should never contain `/lib/`.
 * A library under `lib` should never use `../` to escape the `lib` directory.

-In summary, there is no profound reason to prefer the former—it's just shorter- but using a single style of imports within `lib` is required to avoid unexpected type duplication.

 ## Booleans

 ### DO use `??` to convert `null` to a boolean value.